 A history should include the duration of the lymphadenopathy, whether any other household members are acutely ill and whether there are any accompanying symptoms.

 Persistent fever, night sweats, general malaise or weight loss may be pointers to significant disease.
-Supraclavicular and infraclavicular lymph nodes are always suspicious of an underlying malignancy.
+Supraclavicular and infraclavicular lymph nodes are always suspicious of an underlying malignancy, particularly in those aged over 40 years.

-In adolescents, a sexual history and history of intravenous drug use should be elicited.
+A sexual history and history of intravenous drug use should also be elicited.

-Most children have palpable lymph nodes whose relative size could qualify for lymphadenopathy in an adult.
+Most children have palpable lymph nodes, the relative size of which could qualify for lymphadenopathy in an adult.
 These are most prominent in the anterior cervical, inguinal and axillary regions and continue to increase in size until the age of 8-12, after which atrophy occurs.

 Measure body temperature to exclude pyrexia and check for any local sources of infection, including the scalp, skin, ears, nose, pharynx and chest.
 Perform a systematic examination to exclude signs of obvious malignancy and especially the abdomen to exclude hepatomegaly or splenomegaly.